ashutoxh/chatbot/README.md

 - All retrieval and formatting logic lives in `rag_engine.py`, making it straightforward to unit test without the UI.
 - The dataset can be updated by editing `data/Soros_sample.xlsx`.
 New rows are automatically indexed the next time `_load_models()` runs.
 - Errors surface inside the chat as textual warnings, so users see diagnostics instead of broken pages.
 - Pairs trading analysis requires valid stock tickers and date ranges.
-Invalid inputs or pairs that don't meet the p-value requirement will display helpful error messages.
+Invalid inputs will display helpful error messages.
+The analysis runs for any pair regardless of cointegration statistics, but pair quality indicators are only shown when the optional cointegration checkbox is checked.

 ## Project Rules